RedisLabs/redislabs-docs/content/kubernetes/re-databases/create-aa-database.md

   - Example value: `myaadb`
   - How you get it: you choose
   - The database name requirements are:
-        Maximum of 63 characters
+       - Maximum of 63 characters
-        Only letter, number or hyphen (-) characters Starts with a letter; ends with a letter or digit.
+       - Only letter, number or hyphen (-) characters
+       - Starts with a letter; ends with a letter or digit.
-        Note: The database name is not case-sensitive
+       - Database name is not case-sensitive

 You'll need the following information for each participating Redis Enterprise cluster (REC):